Хвороба Гантінгтона

 Treatment of Huntington disease is supportive and symptomatic.
 However, researchers continue to look for ways to slow and stop disease progression.

-Antipsychotics may partially suppress chorea and agitation.
+Antipsychotics may partially suppress chorea and agitation and are an alternative first-line therapy for patients with depression.
 Antipsychotics include

 Therapies currently under study aim to reduce glutamatergic neurotransmission via the N-methyl-d-aspartate receptor and to bolster mitochondrial energy production.
 Treatments that aim to increase GABAergic function in the brain have been ineffective.